ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/matrix-timeseries.md

 In this example we will define a heatmap that:

-- defines buckets based on the values in the dataset
+- automatically defines buckets based on the values in the dataset
 - selects the dataset rows that show the total count of finds for each day
 - represent that as a matrix chart that show daily finds over 3 months